Home Inspection Business Loans: The Complete Financing Guide for Home Inspectors

 Small Business Term Loans

-Term loans are lump-sum loans repaid over a fixed period, typically ranging from 12 months to 10 years.
-They work well for larger, one-time investments like buying a new service vehicle, opening a second location, or building out a home office.
+Term loans provide a lump sum repaid over a fixed period, typically ranging from 12 months to 5 years for alternative lenders or up to 10 years through traditional channels.
+They work well for larger, one-time investments like buying a new service vehicle, opening a second location, or expanding your team.
 Small business loans from alternative lenders often have more flexible qualification requirements than banks, with decisions in as little as 24 to 48 hours.
-Interest rates vary based on your credit score, revenue, and time in business.

 Business Line of Credit